ONSdigital/application-profile/README.md

 CSVs are inadquate for statistical dissemination with the level of clarity and precision required.

 Shortcomings include:

 * There are different dialects of CSV, which require different approaches to quoting fields and escaping special characters.
-* Multiple differences are possible in encoding, thus creating confusion within any text format.
+* Multiple interpretations are possible when decoding, thus creating confusion within any text format.
 * Their inability to say in advance how the rows, columns, cells in CSV file ought to be interpreted.

 ### Application of approaches to data principles and standards

 The shortcomings of CSV prompted a W3C working group to build recommendations for working with [CSVW (CSV on the Web)](https://www.w3.org/TR/2015/REC-tabular-data-model-20151217/).
 This CSVW standard provides a way to resolve the problems with CSVs alone, providing a standard for describing and clarifying the content of CSV tabular data.

 The CSV format is at its best when machine readable.
 Improving machine-readability by providing metadata by mapping of  rows, columns, and cells of a CSV to internal or external resources adds considerable value to data users.

-One such improvement is providing data type information for cells contents so they can be mapped as decimals, integers, dates, etc. without ambiguity.
+One such improvement to CSVs is providing data type information for cells contents so they can be mapped as decimals, integers, dates, etc. without ambiguity.
 Furthermore, CSVW is extensible to fully 5-star linked-data in CSV format.
 In essence, a CSV file is paired with a JSON document to provide additional metadata to describe the content of the CSV file.

-> CSVW (CSV on the Web)
+### CSV on the Web

->
-> CSVWs are the combination of CSV (RFC 4180) with known constraints plus a paired JSON file which provides additional metadata describing the CSV's contents.
+> CSVW extends standard CSV with the ingredients for a reliable, flexible and extensible data exchange format.
+Most importantly, CSVW accommodates metadata. [^csvw-intro]

 CSVW metadata can be used to drive a user interface for discoverability.
 Linked data is not a specification, it is a set of practices for providing a data infrastructure of shared data across the web.
 Linked data provides us with the opportunity to exploit open data on the web in applications.